How to Fix Apple Maps Not Working Issue on iPhone?

 Enable Directions on Radio in the Spoken Directions Tab of the iPhone’s Maps Settings

-1. Disconnect your device from the current network and restart the device.
+1. Disconnect from your current network and restart your device.

 Enable Directions on Radio in the Spoken Directions Tab of the iPhone's Maps Settings